openedx/edx-toggles/docs/how_to/adding_new_ida_to_toggle_report.rst

 .. _adding_new_ida:

 =============================================
-How to: Enabling Toggles Report for a new IDA
+How-to: Enabling toggles report for a new IDA
 =============================================

-The generation of toggles report for an IDA has been automated.
-However, for now, the automation has only been used on lms.
+The generation of toggles report for an IDA has been automated for the LMS.
 This document lists what needs to be done to automate toggle report generation for other IDAs.
+There are a number of references in here that are specific to edX.org's automation infrastructure and internal configuration repos, but there should be enough detail provided for Open edX users to set up something similar.

 .. contents:: Steps

 Gathering Data
 ==============

-Annotation Data
+Annotation data
 ---------------
-The toggles are annotated in code following edX code annotation:`writing annotations`_.
+The toggles are annotated in code following edX code annotation: `writing annotations`_.
 The `code_annotations`_ tool is used to collect annotations into a report.

-The steps to collect annotations are automated through a jenkins job
+The steps to collect annotations are automated through a jenkins job:

-- `groovy job specification`_ in "generate-code-annotation-report"
+- `groovy job specification`_ in ``generate-code-annotation-report``
 - `Jenkins Job folder`_
-- once the job is done, its data is pushed to s3 bucket: `script to push data to s3 bucket`_
+- Once the job is done, the annotations data is pushed to an S3 bucket: `script to push data to s3 bucket`_

+The job creates files with names like `<ida_name>-annotations.yml`.
+The feature toggle report generator will key off the `ida_name` in the filename in order to be able to link this data to the toggle state data collected in the next step.

 .. _writing annotations: https://code-annotations.readthedocs.io/en/latest/writing_annotations.html
 .. _code_annotations: https://github.com/edx/code-annotations

-steps
+Steps
 ~~~~~

-* add a `generate-feature-toggle-annotation-report.sh`_ to repository, use linked file as example
+- Add a `generate-feature-toggle-annotation-report.sh`_ to repository, use linked file as example
+- Add IDA specification in ``scripts/configuration.yaml``
-* checkout your IDA code repository in groovy using git block
+- Checkout your IDA code repository in the Jenkins job using a ``git`` block:

 .. code:: java

         git {
             remote {
-                url(Link to IDA code)
+                url(<IDA_GIT_REPO_URL>)
             }
             branch('*/master')
             extensions {